 | Budget CI pipeline (high volume) | DS V4 Flash ($0.28) | Qwen 3.6 Flash ($0.90) |

-DeepSeek V4 Pro Max wins on value — 76.2% Multi, 93.5% LiveCodeBench at $0.87/1M with MIT license.
-For Go teams that need self-hosted AI, cost-efficient CI, or data pipeline work.
+DeepSeek V4 Pro Max wins on value and algorithms.
+93.5% LiveCodeBench at $0.87/1M with MIT license.
+For data pipelines, self-hosted Go, and cost-sensitive CI at 1/57th Fable 5's price.

 20+ LLMs on CodingFleet.
 Side-by-side Go testing.
-All models available.
+Fable 5 available now.